flutter/website/src/docs/release/breaking-changes/text-input-client-current-value.md

 ## Timeline

-This change occurred in Dec 2019.
+This change occurred in Dec 2019 and landed in 1.15.2.
-TBD: Add a version number for the release # where it landed.

 ## References